scrim-dev/AvatarLockpick/README.md

 > - Runs entirely as an external application
 > - Does not interact with VRChat's runtime
 >
-> Using this tool cannot result in a ban as it operates within VRChat's Terms of Service by only reading locally cached files.
+> Using this tool will NOT result in a ban as it operates within VRChat's Terms of Service by only reading locally cached files.
+>
+> Also beware that some avatars have locks that are scrambled or hidden so some avatars may not unlock fully.
+(I will try my best to figure out ways to still unlock these avatars)

 ## Revised V2 UI (Coming Soon)
 <img src="https://github.com/scrim-dev/AvatarLockpick/blob/master/AppSample/Medal_LNtVc3zsBD.png" width="600" alt="Alt text">